Digital Caregiver Support Programs

 Workplace concerns exist by working caregivers about not being viewed as dedicated, responsible, or reliable.
 Worries exist that co-workers may be judgmental or resentful if they have to pick up the slack of an employee caregiver who takes time off or is less productive due to distractions during working hours.
 Some caregivers feel so guilty that they quit their jobs, not realizing the long-term impact of trying to re-enter the workforce and the significance of lost income on their future.

 Money is a concern.
 Worries about losing income and having to pay for the care costs of elderly parents combine to create more stress.
-Caregivers spend between $3,000-12,000 a year on the care of elderly parents that including medical co-pays, equipment, home repairs, home care, prescription drugs, and other costs.
+Caregivers spend between $3,000-12,000 a year on the care of elderly parents, including medical co-pays, equipment, home repairs, home care, prescription drugs, and other costs.
 Worry exists about being forced to quit a job.

 It is common for caregivers to avoid self-care due to time pressures.
 The effect is increased healthcare costs for employers.
 A lack of care results in chronic disease that has a long-term effect, eventually increasing the likelihood that the caregiver will need care.